(2-minute read)

 Genesis 24:33-50, Jasher 24:38

-And there was set meat before him to eat: but he said, “I will not eat until I have told my errand.”
+They set food before him to eat, but he said, “I won’t eat until I’ve shared my mission.”

 Bethuel offers Rebekah to Eliezer